wajihullahbaig/mtcc-python/README.md

 # mtcc-python
-Using June-2025, ClaudeAI-sonnet,Grok3, DeepSeek-V3 (non-thinking), Gemini Flash 2.5 (thinking) to implement a Fingerprint paper, MTCC
+Using June-2025, ClaudeAI-sonnet,Grok3, DeepSeek-V3 (non-thinking), Gemini Flash 2.5 (thinking) to implement a Fingerprint paper, MTCC (my paper from 2018)
 As of this date, all of them have failed.
 None of them could produce correct code except for Claude which corrected to a great level the orientation processing.